yoheimuta/protolint/mcp/README.md

 The MCP implementation is located in the `mcp` directory and consists of:

+- `protocol.go`: Protocol message definitions and JSON-RPC 2.0 structures
-- `server.go`: The MCP server implementation
+- `server.go`: The MCP server implementation with request handling
-- `protocol.go`: Protocol message definitions
-- `tools.go`: Tool implementations
+- `tools.go`: Tool implementations, currently only the lint-files tool

-The reporter for MCP output format is in:
+The server uses the MCP reporter for output formatting, which is configured when executing the lint command.
-- `internal/linter/report/reporters/mcpReporter.go`

 ## Troubleshooting